-Irving says glyphosate ban would be 'disastrous' | CBC News
+Jim Irving says glyphosate ban would be 'disastrous' | CBC News

 J.D.
 Irving Ltd. co-CEO Jim Irving told a committee of MLAs on Tuesday morning that a ban on the product would curtail the company's ability to maximize the output of its logging leases on Crown land.

-"We shouldn't thrown away the tools without knowing where we're going to land," Irving said.
+"We shouldn't throw away the tools without knowing where we're going to land," Irving said.

 "It would be disastrous.
-Short term, it would be difficult It would impact our business dramatically if we can't use herbicide.
+Short term, it would be difficult.
+It would impact our business dramatically if we can't use herbicide.
 Very carefully, but we have to use it, at the present time, anyway."

 Company officials told the MLAs that only 0.5 per cent of the forest sees tree planting and the spraying of herbicides in a given year.